 The key to controlling your inbox is being disciplined with your own time.

-At Gated, we built a tool that eliminates irrelevant emails coming from people who don’t know you.
+At Gated, we built a tool built to stop unwanted emails coming from people who don’t know you.
 Gated’s filter immediately reduces email by 40-60%, thereby enabling you to focus your time on email from people you know.
 Of course, sometimes a message from an unknown sender might be of value and, in that case, Gated allows unknown senders to reach you by making a donation.
 When someone does that, it’s an immediate signal that they care enough to donate and they believe their email is of value enough that you’ll want to see it.

 Learn more about how Gated is delivering a real solution for reducing irrelevant emails, and helping users take back control of their inboxes.